Edsel and Eleanor Ford House: House

 The Fords traveled to England with Albert Kahn for the concept's ideas, where they were attracted to the vernacular architecture of the Cotswolds.
 They asked Kahn to design a house that would resemble the closely assembled village cottages typical of that rural region.
 Kahn's design included sandstone exterior walls, a traditional slate roof with the stone shingles decreasing in size as they reach its peak, and moss with ivy grown across the house's exterior.
 Construction on the house began in 1926.

 While construction of the house itself took only one year, two years were spent fitting it with antique wood paneling and fireplaces brought from English Manor houses; interior fittings were in the hands of Charles Roberson, an expert in adapting old European paneling and fittings to American interiors.
-The Gallery, the largest room in the house, is panelled with sixteenth-century oak linenfold relief carved wood panelling.
+The Gallery, the largest room in the house, is paneled with sixteenth-century oak linenfold relief carved wood paneling.
 Its hooded chimneypiece is from Wollaston Hall in Worcestershire, England; the timber-framed house had been demolished in 1925 and its dismantled elements and fittings were in the process of being dispersed.
 A staircase came from Lyveden Manor House, also known as Lyveden Old Bield, second home of Sir Thomas Tresham.
 Fourteenth century stained-glass window medallions were added to the house in the late 1930s.
 Roberson's barrel-vaulted ceiling for the Gallery was modeled on one at Boughton Malherbe, Kent, England.
 Paneling and doors in the Dining Room, entirely devoid of electricity, came from 'New Place', a victim of early twentieth-century expansion in Upminster, a new suburb of London.
 The Library's paneling and its stone chimneypiece came from the Brudenell seat, Deene Park, Northamptonshire, England.
 Harris suggests that this already once removed paneling had come from another 'Brudenell seat.'

 The Study has a wooden overmantel with the date 1585, from Heronden Hall, in Tenterden, Kent.

 Other interesting design elements include kitchen counters made of sterling silver, a "secret" photographic darkroom behind a panel of Edsel Ford's office, and Art Deco style rooms designed by Walter Dorwin Teague, a leading industrial designer of the 1930s.
 Teague's first floor "Modern Room" features 'the new' indirect lighting method, taupe colored leather wall panels, and a curved niche with eighteen vertical mirrored sections.
 He also designed bedrooms and sitting rooms for all three of Edsel and Eleanor's sons.
 Teague's design for son Henry Ford II’s bathroom includes grey glass walls made of the same structural glass as its shower stall.